Choosing the best prescription safety goggles for workers with vision problems

 5. Quarrying and mining

 This industry is full of hazards that pose great risk of injuries to workers’ eyes and other body parts.
 Flying rocks, dust, debris, and chemicals are a small sample of the many eye hazards that workers face daily.
-Given that the average age of miners is 45 years old, many miners are prone to having vision problems; making prescription safety goggles or glasses an absolute must in these workplaces.
+Given that the average age of miners is 45 years old, many miners are prone to having vision problems; making prescription safety goggles or glasses a must.

 Keep in mind that the aforementioned industries are those with the highest incidence of eye injuries.
 It is also important to know that generally, wearing protective eyewear is a small part of ensuing the overall safety of your workforce.